 Nonetheless, many people feel that these old 8-bit systems still have something to offer today's computing "explorers" as these systems are well-documented and straightforward in operation and design.
 There are also people and companies who continue to use this technology, either from necessity or from nostalgia, who still need support and equipment.
 And there are enthusiasts who, for various reasons, have new interests in old computers; they have acquired one but don't know what the next step is.

 In the late 90's I noticed that universities and corporations were discarding older Apple Macintosh computers in large numbers.
 From my S-100 experiences I saw yet another round of computer collecting and reselling ahead.
 In this case, I saw old Mac hardware as the service I could provide.
 I've sold old Macs since 1997 via my simple Web site, and as time goes on it is the OLDEST Macs that garner the most interest.
 As with the S-100 world, my customers appreciate the availability of parts and accessories for their older Macs.
 My previous old computer experiences inform me as I provide another generation of computer users with yet another generation of old computers.
-However, by year 2004, I see that most Mac users have migrated to OS X, a UNIX/BSD type operating system, and the newest Macs.
+However, by the 21st century, most Mac users have migrated to OS X, a UNIX/BSD type operating system, and the newest Macs.
 But just as with S-100 systems, there are enthusiasts and traditional Mac users who still need old systems and parts, so my modest Mac business continues.

 There was a similar rise and fall in electronic test equipment in the 1990's through the mid 00's.
 Early in the 90's, companies downsized and released a lot of test equipment which was eagerly snapped up.
 But as time went on and engineering declined in the United States, there was less interest.
 Also new, faster, cheaper equipment competed with the old; even as new technology became cheaper, ultimately disposable, and unrepairable and unmodifiable.
 Many people now just buy modules, widgets, or kits rather than design their own.
-"Test equipment" itself is itself becoming obsolete: if you can't hook it to a computer, it's considered useless!
+"Test equipment" that works by itself, is becoming obsolete: if you can't hook it to a computer, it's considered useless!

 Another interest I have is to preserve 1970's computing history.
-Since the so-called "25th anniversary of the IBM-PC" in 2006, I've noticed that most of today's "personal computing" histories begin with that computer from 1981.
+Since the so-called "25th anniversary of the IBM-PC" in 2006, and similar anniversaries after, I've noticed that most of today's "personal computing" histories begin with that computer from 1981.
 But that was several years after the MITS Altair 8800 (among others) kicked off a revolutionary development of microcomputers used by individuals, technologists and business people.
 Their efforts laid the foundations of modern personal computing; IBM simply grabbed an existing market.
 CP/M was the software foundation for much of modern personal computing and was dominant in the 1970's and beyond.

 Copyright © 2020 Herb Johnson